Citizenship and Naturalisation

 - You must not have been living in the United Kingdom in breach of the UK immigration rules at any time during the six-year period ending with the date that the application is received by the Home Office.

 The processing times for naturalization applications is currently about six to seven months.
-If you would like assistance with a naturalisation application made on the basis of having permanent residency, please contact our office on (0)344 991 9222 or complete our online enquiry form for naturalization.
+If you would like assistance with a naturalisation application made on the basis of having permanent residency, please contact our office on (0)344 991 9222 or complete our online enquiry form to be referred to a consultant for a naturalization application.

 Naturalisation after three years in the UK as a spouse of an UK Citizen